XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 That is, in our hypothetical case: 4,500 members are not validatable as electors, and a further 1,800 would deny membership if asked by the AEC.
 The remaining 2,700 are legitimate.

-Justice Kelly, as I'm sure you're aware, the Electoral Act (EA) specifies that an eligible party requires at least 1,500 members.
+Justice Kenny, as I'm sure you're aware, the Electoral Act (EA) specifies that an eligible party requires at least 1,500 members.
 In your legal opinion, would a party with 2,700 members satisfy that clause of the EA?

 I hope that you agree that it would.